Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

     -   Connect the USB device to the Type-A connector \(J8\).

     -   LED D1 indicates a Device Connection \(Attached device has been<br /> successfully enumerated and configured\).

-The LED on the keyboard is also toggled<br /> on Keyboard "CapsLock" press event.
+    -   The LED on the keyboard toggles on Keyboard "CapsLock" press<br /> event.

         ![](GUID-3A80F4CD-C8CC-459A-9F5A-5A6F94198D38-low.png)Note: Reset push button on SAM9X60 EK is labeled as SW3